-NASA’s new Mars rover Perseverance poised to rocket to Red Planet to search for ancient life
+NASA’s new Mars rover Perseverance blasts off, rocketing to Red Planet to search for ancient life

 If all goes as planned, the rover will make a pinpoint landing in Jezero Crater, a site carefully picked by scientists for its plausible habitability in a distant era when Mars was warmer and wetter.
 The crater was once filled with water, and a river flowed into it, depositing sediments in a delta that is enticing to the scientists who will operate the rover remotely.

-This mission will shine light on “the potential biological history of Mars, and of course by doing so also create a better understanding and basis for future human missions,” said Thomas Zurbuchen, NASA’s top science administrator.
+This mission will shine light on “the potential biological history of Mars, and, of course, by doing so, also create a better understanding and basis for future human missions,” said Thomas Zurbuchen, NASA’s top science administrator.

 As with all Mars missions, this one is fraught with promise and peril.
 Mars is notoriously difficult to explore with robotic probes, many of which have failed in some fashion upon reaching the planet.